-The New Year is here, which means that many of us are making resolutions to become the best we can be in 2021.
-Whether your changes relate to your mental or physical health, our physical therapy clinic is here to help you stick to it so you can achieve your goals.
+The New Year is here, which means that many of us are making resolutions to become the best we can be.
+Whether your changes relate to your mental or physical health, our physical therapy clinic is here to help you stick to them so you can achieve your goals.
 At ProActive Physical Therapy, we believe a full recovery is greater than resolutions, so we put together the following five tips to help you get there.
-If you are looking to create positive changes in 2021 and start living a healthier, more active life, you can get off to a quick start with these five simple tips.
+If you are looking to create positive changes and start living a healthier, more active life, you can get off to a quick start with these five simple tips.

 1. Make SMART Goals

 SMART is an acronym for specific, measurable, attainable, relevant, and timely.
 When making your resolution this year, using this acronym will help you to achieve your goal.

 Instead of committing to “exercise more this year,” make your resolution SMART: “this year, I will walk/run four times a week for 30 minutes.”